oshinj/reel_loud_2020/README.md

 # Reel LOUD 2020
 An archive for the UCSB Reel LOUD film festival website for 2020.
+This site was adapted from previous versions created for previous years of the festival.

 Site visible at: https://oshinj.github.io/reel_loud_2020/